 Caveats and Disclaimers

 This stuff is important, particularly for Sydney figures.
 (Similar caveats would apply to the long-term data from BITRE immediately above)

-- Patronage is invariably an estimation exercise, as not all passengers register a ticket when they board.
+- Patronage is invariably an estimation exercise, as not all passengers buy or validate a ticket when they board.
 The methodology used by agencies probably varies quite a bit.
 For example, Translink don’t seem to estimate free trips.
 The figures I have presented however are estimates of boardings (including boardings on journeys involving transfers).
 As far as I am aware, they include school children travelling on government funded bus services.

 - I have adjusted official Melbourne bus patronage figures to account for a change in estimation methodology.

 - Sydney bus patronage is very difficult to estimate, as figures are not routinely published for private operators.
 I’ve used a BITRE time series for Greater Sydney bus patronage (related to this paper).

 - The Sydney ferries figures include private operators (maybe 1-2 million per year), but I have had to estimate figures post 2009-10.